 While Cha Ming was hard at work, Wang Jun seemed more like he was on a vacation.
-He seemed to dote on Hong Xin, giving her advice on things they came across or picking up particularly beautiful flowers and leaves to show her.
+He seemed to dote on Hong Xin, giving her advice on things they came across or picking particularly beautiful flowers and leaves to show her.
 While most people would just assume that he was showing a romantic interest, things seemed a little more complicated to Cha Ming.
 Often, when Wang Jun was looking at Hong Xin while she ran around playfully, Cha Ming could see a tinge of sadness and nostalgia in his eyes.
-He didn’t ask about the details; he would wait until Wang Jun was ready to share his secrets.
+He didn’t ask why; he would wait until Wang Jun was ready to share his secrets.

-Their small party had fought off many groups of spirit beasts over the past few days.
-Cha Ming and the rest were finally accustomed to the smell of blood and fire.
+Their small party had fought off many groups of spirit beasts over the past few days, and Cha Ming and the rest were finally accustomed to the smell of blood and fire.
 Cha Ming had experienced a drastic change in temperament.
 Perhaps, deep down inside, a rage that he had kept hidden away deep down inside had started to surface.
 When he fought, his eyes would take on a baleful, reddish glow.

-Seeing that only a single black hound was running out towards them, their group drew out their weapons.
+Seeing that only a single black hound was running toward them, their group drew out their weapons.
 It was not the first time that they had fought a lone midnight spirit hound in these woods.
 Their enthusiasm was short-lived, however.
 Shortly after the first wolf came a second, and after the second came a third.